Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 I said something like, *Oh, I'm glad that you found it helpful*.

-And she could sense that I wasn't really comfortable receiving the gratitude.
+She could sense that I wasn't really comfortable receiving the gratitude.

 She brought this to my attention.
 She said, Now, Marshall, I didn't feel like you really receive my gratitude very empathically now.